Marijuana Relapse: Symptoms, Triggers, Treatment

 - Losing interest in daily activities such as hobbies

-Perhaps, like me, you’ve been here before and quitting didn’t work on the first try.
+Perhaps, quitting didn’t work on the first try.
 Find comfort in knowing that there are many people at this same crossroads.
 Therefore, this in itself is a resource which can make quitting easier.

-Here’s a handy list of ways to deal with a marijuana relapse:
+Here’s a handy list for the treatment plan for substance abuse to deal with a marijuana relapse:

 A close friend of mine got involved in a fight with his weed dealer.
 This was over the amount of herb he got for his money, only to have his mobile stolen.
 Realizing that he’s usually not a violent person he checked into rehab the next day.
 Asking for help is the grown-up way to deal with problems and doesn’t involve shame.